-Judge rejects autistic man's appeal
+King's Lynn judge rejects autistic man's appeal

 A King's Lynn Crown Court judge dismissed the appeal.

-Judge David Radford said he was satisfied that Potter understood the terms of the CBO, which banned him from Norwich city centre.
+Judge David Radford said he was satisfied that Potter understood the terms of the CBO.

 The judge said there was evidence that the order was helpful and should stand.